 - Characterizing redescriptions using persistent homology to isolate genetic pathways contributing to pathogenesis.
 D.E.
 Platt, S. Basu, P.A.
 Zalloua, L. Parida, BMC Syst Biology, Biomed, 2016.

 - Spectral Sequences, Exact Couples and Persistent Homology of filtrations.
-L. Parida, S. Basu. to appear in Expositiones Mathematicae, arXiv, 2016.
+L. Parida, S. Basu.
+Expositiones Mathematicae, 2017.

 - Essential Simplices in Persistent Homology and Subtle Admixture Detection.
 S. Basu, F. Utro, L. Parida, WABI 2018, LIPIcs, 2018